Us Mob - Celebrating Victorian Koori Elders

 “A significant number of the pieces we are fortunate enough to include in this exhibition are stark portrayals of the personal experiences of the artists,” Sharon says.

-“While this is by no means unique in itself, this particular collection and resulting exhibition is a marvelous opportunity for visitors to gain at least a small insight into the broader experiences of some of this state’ s Aboriginal Elders.”
+“While this is by no means unique in itself, this particular collection and resulting exhibition is a marvellous opportunity for visitors to gain at least a small insight into the broader experiences of some of this state’ s Aboriginal Elders.”

 Us Mob is running from 1 July – 23 September at Bundoora Homestead Art Centre.